 There are lots of states when people are involuntarily detained for a 72-hour hold, never have a commitment hearing, and are not prohibited from firearms.
 People in that time frame, if guns were temporarily removed from them, that might have a big impact, particularly on suicide.

 California Democrats are pushing a new state law that would create a "gun violence restraining order," based on the model of a domestic violence restraining order.
+[Update: Governor Jerry Brown signed the bill into law in September 2014.
+It will go into effect on January 1, 2016.]
 With a judge's order, law enforcement would be allowed to temporarily take away someone's guns.
 Is this a better model?

 Yes.
 There are times when a family member, or people who know someone, can be legitimately concerned that person poses a threat.
 They might not have committed a crime.
 They might not even be having a mental health crisis.
 But if there were a way for family members to get law enforcement involved, that might actually save some lives.